 Saving money in college should be a priority.
 However, you may want to look at it a little differently then those who are out in the real world.
 It doesn't make sense to invest a lot of money when you are going into to debt to pay for your education.
 First save for your tuition each semester or quarter.
 You may be working primarily summer jobs, or just part time, but this can really make a difference in the amount you may end up borrowing.
 You should definitely have an emergency fund saved as well.
 While you are an undergraduate you may want to buy a car, but you should likely hold off on purchasing a home or condo.

 You have to pay for college somehow, but how much money do you really need to borrow.
 It is important to consider all the ways that you can lower your education costs.
 Private schools tuition can add up quickly, and most of the time it does not make a huge difference in your pay after you graduate.
 You may opt for a school that offers you a scholarship or for an in-state school.
 Remember that you will have to pay back every penny you borrow plus interest.
 Student loans will not be forgiven in a bankruptcy.
 They will follow you around.

 4. Credit Cards and College

 There are many advantages to working while you are in college.
 It looks great when you begin to apply for jobs, especially if you can find work in your field.
+Finding a good college job will make it easier to manage your money and gain work experience while in school.
 Additionally, you may benefit from tuition assistance and other employee benefits offered by your company.
 The more money you make, the less you have to borrow, which can save you in the long run.
-If you choose to only work during the summers, you need to make the most of those summers.
+If you choose to only work during the summers, you need to make the most of your summer job.
 You may also take an internship.
 You may opt to work full-time and go to school part-time to avoid going into debt and manage your money better.
 This work experience can help you as you plan to transition from attending college to working.